eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_wan_tcp/ds_wan_tcp.rst

 ---------------------------------------

 The configuration of the docker networks and the ``iptables`` has been performed to simulate the WAN scenario locally.
-The requirements to achieve TCP communication over WAN with Discovery Server as EDP in a real deployment are launching the three elements of the communication (``talker``, ``listener`` and discovery *server*) with their corresponding XML configurations applied, and setting the proper firewall or router configuration rules.
+The requirements to achieve TCP communication over WAN with Discovery Server in a real deployment are launching the three elements of the communication (``talker``, ``listener`` and discovery *server*) with their corresponding XML configurations applied, and setting the proper firewall or router configuration rules.

 .. figure:: /rst/figures/tutorials/core/ds_wan_tcp/ds_wan_tcp_scenarios.svg
     :align: center